U.S. Stocks Slide on Global Growth Fears

 "It's going to be rocky heading into March because there's a lot of uncertainty," Mr. Esposito said.
 "I'm more concerned about corporate earnings going forward not being robust, and that causing the market to fall."

-The financial sector in the S&P 500 shed 1.4% after BB&T struck a deal to buy SunTrust Banks in a merger valued at about $66 billion that would create the sixth-largest U.S. bank.
-Shares of Bank of America, Morgan Stanley and Citigroup each lost more than 2%.
+The financial sector in the S&P 500 shed 1.2% after BB&T struck a deal to buy SunTrust Banks in a merger valued at about $66 billion that would create the sixth-largest U.S. bank.
+Shares of Bank of America, Morgan Stanley and Wells Fargo each lost more than 2%.

 Elsewhere, reports Thursday showed industrial production unexpectedly fell in Germany and Spain in December and the European Commission cut its forecast for eurozone growth in 2019.